ayanit1/word-count/README.md

 Improvements
 ============
-- A better way to output large amount of data in command line.
+- A better way to output large amount of data in command line, or better user interaction.
-- Add more testing on edge casing and improve error handling.
+- Add more testing on edge casing
+- Improve error handling.

 Author
 ======